-Esther was named after Esther McComb who at the age of 15 made the first recorded ascent of the peak.
+Esther was named after Esther McComb who, at the age of 15, made the first recorded ascent of the peak.

 From the top of Marble Mountain you will come to an intersection, left is the secondary trail outlined below.
 Right is the route you will want.
 After a short break on a flatter section you will start a demanding climb through an evergreen forest that opens up a few views along the way.
-After about 1.5 miles you will come to a rather large cairn at a trail intersection, this is the herd-path to Esther Mountain.
-Making this right onto the herd-path you will climb a bit to the summit of Lookout Mountain where you will have outstanding views to the north.
-From the summit of Lookout you will descend for a while to a col between Lookout and Esther.
+After about 2.5 miles you will come to a rather large cairn at a trail intersection.
+This is the herd path to Esther Mountain, which has no official trail.
+Making a right onto the herd-path you will climb a bit to the summit of Lookout Mountain where you will have outstanding views to the north.
+From the summit of Lookout, you will descend for a while to a col between Lookout and Esther.
 The climb out of the col isn’t too dramatic, but tends to seem to drag on a bit before it reaches the summit.
 Be sure to not stop at the false summit prior to final push, this can be easy to do when visibility is poor.

 There is a plaque on the summit in commemoration of Esther McComb.